-Start with a delectable wine tasting at Calcagno Cellars in Troutdale, Gateway to the Columbia River Gorge.
-Then travel the Old Historic Columbia River Gorge Scenic Highway, an engineering feat of its day, and learn about the geology and history of one of America’s great gorges.
+Troutdale, the gateway to the Columbia River Gorge.
+We will travel the Old Historic Columbia River Gorge Scenic Highway, an engineering feat in its day, and learn about the geology and history of one of America’s great gorges.
 The Old Highway, was designed to showcase the natural wonders of the Columbia River Gorge taking in the beautiful vistas and sheer cliffs, to its gorgeous waterfalls, including the famous Multnomah Falls, second highest water falls in the lower 48.
-(For those who want the wine tasting, there will probable not be enough time to see both Bonneville Dam/Fish Hatchery and Cascade Locks/ Bridge of the Gods.
-You’ll be able as a group, to choose which one to see.)
+You will learn about the history and geology of the lava flows, floods, and men who shaped the gorge over the millennia.

-So dress for the weather and make sure to wear some comfortable walking shoes for short hikes to get to the best, up-close viewing locations.
+So dress for the weather and make sure to wear some comfortable walking shoes for short hikes to get up close to the water falls and other sites.

 TOUR DETAILS